Majin-Kilane/Active-Directory/README.md

 ![0NameOU](https://github.com/user-attachments/assets/af78eaa7-b876-45a5-9581-92394df3a0d2)

 Click **OK** to create the OU.
-7. You should now see the newly created OU within the domain structure in A**ctive Directory Users and Computers**.
+7. You should now see the newly created OU within the domain structure in **Active Directory Users and Computers**.

 ### Move the **Custom Administrator** to the newly created **Administrators** OU.